zenith110/magstripe-go/README.md

 A Go library and command-line tool for working with magnetic stripe card readers/writers, specifically the MSR605 and compatible devices.

-This is a Go port of the original Python MSR driver by Damien Bobillot.
+This is a Go port of the original Python MSR driver by [Chris Lambert](https://github.com/theriley106/magstripe-python), which is based off the work of Damien Bobillot and Raphael Michel.

 ## Features